-We have presented a three-step method to correct quantile regression estimates for sample selection.
-In a first step, the parameters of the participation equation are estimated.
-In a second step, the parameters of the copula linking the percentile error of the outcome equation to the participation error are computed by minimizing a method-of-moments objective function.
+mated.
+In a second step, the parameters of the copula linking the percentile error of the outcome equation to the participation error are computed by minimizing a method-ofmoments objective function.
 In a third step, quantile parameters are computed by minimizing a weighted check function, using a fast linear programming routine.
 The method provides a simple and intuitive way to compute selection-adjusted quantile parameters.
 Moreover, our application shows that such selection corrections for quantiles may be as empirically relevant as in the standard regression context of the popular Heckman (1979) sample selection model.